 The US government can have a big impact on pressing problems, both because these problems overlap with existing government priorities and because the government can do things that other organisations can’t.

-- Biorisk: The US Centers for Disease Control and Prevention (CDC) not only works on public health in the US, but is also one of the most important organisations working on global disease control.
+Biorisk: The US Centers for Disease Control and Prevention (CDC) not only works on public health in the US, but is also one of the most important organisations working on global disease control.
 The US defense and intelligence community also works in this area.
-For instance, the Department of Defense does a lot of work on infectious diseases, and there are research programs such as IARPA’s computational assessment of threats program and DARPA’s pandemic prevention platform.
+For instance, the Department of Defense does a lot of work on infectious diseases and assists other countries’ efforts to prevent the proliferation of biological weapons.
+There are also research programs such as IARPA’s computational assessment of threats program and DARPA’s pandemic prevention platform.2

-AI safety: Although there is no dedicated department, the US government has started doing some work related to AI safety.
+AI safety and public policy: Although there is no dedicated department, the US government has started doing some work related to AI safety.
 The White House Office of Science and Technology Policy wrote a report on Preparing for the Future of AI.
-DARPA has a program on explainable AI, which is an important part of AI safety research.
+DARPA has a program on explainable AI, which is a component of AI safety research.
 The Department of Defense has created a Joint AI Center.
-And as AI becomes more important, the government will likely become more involved, especially if it feels as though it is in an AI arms race with China.
+And as AI becomes more important, the government will likely become more involved and its actions may determine whether the U.S. avoids an AI arms race with China.

 Funding important research: Many of the most pressing problems require more research.
-The US is one of the most productive countries for research and the government funds 44% of US basic science research.
+The US is one of the most productive countries for research4 and the government funds 44% of US basic science research.5

 The government also plays a major role in many other crucial global issues, from international development to climate change to factory farming.